viniciusarre/quolang-crawler/README.md

 Hello!
 Welcome to this repository!
 This project is aimed for helping people learn new languages using quotes.
 It currently is powered by a Python web crawler which fetches data from WikiQuotes and adds it to the DB.
 We're looking for help in order to expand the number of languages supported by the app (currently, we're able to fetch only quotes in French), possibly implementing integrations for social networks and SRS systems, as well as (futurely) having our own approach to it.

-If you'd like to learn more, please check its [monthly project updates](https://viniciusarre.wordpress.com/category/quote-a-lang/)

 What does this crawler do?
 ------

-This is a Python implementation in order to fetch data from [wikiquote](https://en.wikiquote.org/wiki/Main_Page).
-It populates some data from wikiquotes from author.
+This is a Python implementation in order to fetch data from [wikiquote](https://en.wikiquote.org/wiki/Main_Page) as well as stashing it by author.

-This was my first project using Python, I am sure it can be improved in so many ways!
+This was my first project using Python, I have been improving it as I learn more about this amazing programming language, and, if you'd like to help or suggest any improvements, I strongly encourage you and any help would be appreciated!

 Running the project
 ------